Call Today for a Consultation

 • Lost wages, among others.

-If you or someone you loved has been a victim of a medical error involving the insertion or maintenance of a feeding tube, it is important to contact an experienced New York medical malpractice lawyer who will protect your legal rights and fight for the compensation you deserve.
-Goldberg Sager & Associates is experienced in dealing with all aspects of personal injury, including medical malpractice matters, and is dedicated to helping clients achieve the best possible outcome for their case.
-Contact the Brooklyn medical malpractice lawyers at Goldberg Sager & Associates at 718-645-6677 for a free phone consultation.
+If you or someone you love has been the victim of a medical error involving the insertion or maintenance of a feeding tube, it is important to contact an experienced New York personal injury lawyer who will protect your legal rights and fight for the compensation you deserve.
+Goldberg Sager & Associates has experience handling personal injury cases involving negligence and is dedicated to helping clients achieve the best possible outcome.
+Contact the attorneys at Goldberg Sager & Associates at 718-645-6677 for a free phone consultation.

 Marcel A. Sager